There are four key currency types:

 - Functional Currency of Entity: This is the primary currency of the entity

-Reimbursement Scenarios
+Reimbursement scenarios

 There are two main scenarios for international reimbursements: